smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Potential downsides

 - Due to the complexity of the flow, the developer must do the implementation carefully.
-- Device names may be duplicated and are not unique, so much care should be taken when operating them.(It is recommended that users do not set the same device name.)
+- Device names can be duplicated.
+If there are duplicates, there is a concern that BT would not be able to connect automatically.

 ## Impact on existing code